GB127/SJ-rando/README.md

 # Detailled descriptions of the randomizers:
     -> Astro randomizer: X maxspeed, Y up maxspeed, jetpack acceleration, X acceleration -> X max speed is randomized with a value of the following range: [3,4,5,6,7,8,9,10]
-            - Vanilla value is 7, but actual vanilla is a little bit over 3 -> Y max speed is randomized to a value of the following range: [3,4,5,6,7,8]
+            - Vanilla value is 7, but actual vanilla behavior is a little bit over 3 -> Y max speed is randomized to a value of the following range: [3,4,5,6,7,8]
             - Vanilla value is 3